simonw/datasette-cors/README.md

 }
 ```

-You can also whitelist patterns like this:
+You can also allowlist patterns like this:

 ```json
 {